 Oregon | 1 year | 3 years | Permanent (possible to restore license after 10 years) | 1 year | 2 years | 2 to 5 years |

-Pennsylvania | None to 12 months | 12 to 18 months | 12 to 18 months | Unlikely | 1 year | 1 year |
+Pennsylvania | None to 12 months | 12 to 18 months | 12 to 18 months | at least 1 year | at least 1 year | at least 1 year |

-Rhode Island | 30 to18 months | 1 to 2 years | 2 to 3 years | 3 months to 1 year | 6 months to 2 year | 1 to 4 years |
+Rhode Island | 30 to 18 months | 1 to 2 years | 2 to 3 years | 3 months to 1 year | 6 months to 2 year | 1 to 4 years |

-South Carolina | 6 months | 2 years | 3 years | Period of probation | Period of probation | Period of probation |
+South Carolina | 6 months | 2 years | 3 years or 4 years if driver had 3 DUIs in 5 years | Period of probation | Period of probation | Period of probation |

 South Dakota | 30 days up to 1 year | At least 1 year | At least 1 year | Unlikely | Unlikely | Unlikely |